edom71/FFXI-Character-Widget-for-Wordpress/README.md

 ------------------------------------
 FYI: I have no clue when I exactly started work on this, I'll just start the changelog when I first started uploading to Github

+1289205389:

+* Started work on plugin adding install code and code to admin preview page.
+* Still need to write code for scraping, cron job, admin interface to save various settings.

 1289019600:

 * Updating to version 5.0 branch on GitHub.
 Will overwrite main branch when done.